Insomnia refers to the inability to fall sleep or to maintain sleep, or waking up early and not getting enough sleep.

 Behavioural techniques can be as effective as sleeping pills and have no side effects.
 The goal is to help you "learn" healthy sleeping habits.
 Examples of behaviour therapy include:

-- Relaxation therapy aims to relax the mind and muscles by focusing on the repetition of a word, sound or muscular activity (tensing and releasing muscles while lying in bed), without actively excluding other thoughts or feelings.
+- Relaxation therapy.
+This aims to relax the mind and muscles by focusing on the repetition of a word, sound or muscular activity (tensing and releasing muscles while lying in bed), without actively excluding other thoughts or feelings.
 The aim is to relax passively by accepting each thought or emotion as it arises.

 - Reconditioning aims to alter how you associate your bed and bedtime with sleep.
 You avoid using the bed for anything but sleep and intimacy, go to bed only when sleepy, and leave the bedroom if you can't sleep.
-You also learn to avoid naps, and sleep at the same time each day.
+You also learn to avoid naps, and to sleep at the same time each day.

-- Camomile: a calming, relaxing tea.
+- Camomile: This is a calming, relaxing tea.

 Home treatment and prevention

 - Don't use your bedroom, even less your bed, as a place for activities other than sleep and intimacy.
-Get into bed when you are ready to sleep and leave it when you wake, to avoid sending your body conflicting cues about sleep and waking life.
+Get into bed when you’re ready to sleep and leave it when you wake, to avoid sending your body conflicting cues about sleep and waking life.